-If you're looking for the best education available in Anthropology you simply can't do better than Beloit College.
+Beloit College is a great choice for students pursuing an Anthropology degree.
 Beloit, Wisconsin is an ideal area for learners who relish the active city life.

 This school stimulates interaction between students and their educators, helped by the 11:1 student-to-faculty ratio.
-The student body at this school is highly diverse and is represented by undergraduates from over 35 states and territories and at least 17 countries.
+This school attracts the best of the best, and the average SAT score of applicants is typically around 1,218.
 Learn more and see how well Beloit ranks in other categories.

 Washington University in St Louis is a great option for students pursuing an Anthropology degree.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

-Sweet Briar College is among your best bets if you want to study Anthropology.
-Located in Sweet Briar, Virginia, Sweet Briar delivers a secure, suburban environment for young people.
+Foothill College is among your best bets if you want to study Anthropology.
+This school is located in , .

 Bryn Mawr College is a wonderful choice for students pursuing an Anthropology degree.
 The location of Bryn Mawr, Pennsylvania, is decent for learners who like a quiet, suburban area.